 Bottom Line

-Given some of the great Korean Air SKYPASS awards that offer excellent value, it may be worth picking up one of their credit cards if you're keen on making a redemption.
-Round-trip business class awards to Europe offer particularly great value compared to other SkyTeam programs.
+Given some of the great Korean Air SKYPASS award sweet spots that offer excellent value, it may be worth picking up one of its credit cards if you're keen on making a redemption.
+Round-trip business-class awards to Europe offer particularly great value compared to other SkyTeam programs.
 Even if it takes a bit of spending to accrue the 80,000 miles you need, it's such a sweet deal — especially compared to what Delta SkyMiles often charges.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.